banzaicloud/banzai-cli/README.md

 You can also select the installation method (one of `auto`, `deb`, `rpm`, `brew`, `tar` or `go`) explicitly:

 ```
-$ curl https://getpipeline.sh/cli | sh -s -- deb
+$ curl https://getpipeline.sh | sh -s -- deb
 ```

-On macOs, you can directly Homebrew:
+On macOS, you can directly Homebrew:

 ```
 $ brew install banzaicloud/tap/banzai-cli